-Detoxing from heroin should always be done under the supervision of trained medical professionals.
+Detoxing from heroin should always be done under trained medical supervision.
 Our Orange County heroin detox program offers a safe place to recover from the withdrawal symptoms of heroin addiction.

-Beyond extreme discomfort and high risk of relapse, withdrawal from heroin and other opioids can even have life-threatening consequences.
+Beyond extreme discomfort and a high risk of relapse, withdrawal from heroin and other opioids can even have life-threatening consequences.
 Detoxing alone at home or going through a “cold turkey” approach is exceptionally difficult and typically results in unsuccessful recovery.
-By undergoing a professionally supervised detox, an addict can get the support that they need and minimize the risk of self-harm or relapse.
+By undergoing a professional heroin detox in Orange County, an addict can get the support that they need and minimize the risk of self-harm or relapse.